 Low voltage is applied to the FEUs for the Readout of the RTPC detector.
 There are six crates for the total 48 FEUs, with 8 FEUs in each crate.
 Among 8 FEUs in each crate, 6 are used by RTPC and one by FMT.
 If there is any communication errors related with FEUs, LV might need to turn ON and OFF.
 While doing this, both FMT and RTPC are affected.
-Each individual crate can be turned On and OFF, but before doing so it needs to figure out which FEU has issue and which cart it belongs to.
-(Details will be updated soon, after getting link to RTPC menu from MVT.
-Slow control group is working on it).
+Each individual crate can be turned On and OFF as well as all the crates at once, but before doing so it needs to figure out which FEU has issue and which cart it belongs to.
+Turning All OFF and On of LV can be done from the RTPC overview GUI (fig. 7).
+But to turn OFF/ON individual crate, LV controls GUI (as shown in figure 19) is needed which is obtained by clicking on the "parenthesis->LV control" near the Low Voltage in the RTPC overview GUI (fig. 7).